-(Pictured left to right): National BAM Director AJ Watson, Youth Guidance Board Chair John Raitt, Executive Director of BAM-Boston Shawn Brown, & Senior BAM Curriculum Specialist Marshaun Bacon.
+(Pictured left to right): National BAM Director AJ Watson, Youth Guidance Board Chair John Raitt, Executive Director of BAM Boston Shawn Brown, & Senior BAM Curriculum Specialist Marshaun Bacon.

 The pilot program seeks the same nationally-recognized outcomes for young men of color at risk for poor academic outcomes and/or involvement in the juvenile justice system as BAM has achieved in Chicago.
-Research by the University of Chicago Crime Lab has found that BAM reduces violent crime arrests by 50% and increases on-time high school graduation rates for youth in at-risk communities.
+Research by the University of Chicago Crime Lab has found that BAM reduces violent crime arrests by 50% and increases on-time high school graduation rates for youth in under-resourced communities.

-BAM-Boston is made possible through a wonderful partnership with Boston Public Schools and with philanthropic support from Strategic Grant Partners (SGP), The GreenLight Fund and the Boston Foundation.
+BAM Boston is made possible through a wonderful partnership with Boston Public Schools and with philanthropic support from Strategic Grant Partners (SGP), The GreenLight Fund and the Boston Foundation.
 To ensure sustainability, a BAM-Boston Advisory Council has also been implemented.
 Each council member has a strong desire be actively involved in solving the issues inner-city youth face, and will devote his or her time, talent and expertise to the current and future work of the Boston program.
 Members include:

 Thaddeus Miles – Director of Community Housing, MassHousing (Chairman)